-- certificated and uncertificated securities (e.g. shares, bonds, participation certificates, fund units, derivatives, mortgages); - precious metals and commodities (e.g. exchange-traded gold products, gold ingots, but not jewellery); - time deposits and medium-term notes of financial intermediaries in Swiss francs and foreign currency.
+- certificated and uncertificated securities (e.g. shares, bonds, participation certificates, fund units, derivatives); - precious metals and commodities (e.g. exchange-traded gold products, gold ingots, but not jewellery); - time deposits and medium-term notes of financial intermediaries in Swiss francs and foreign currency; - digital assets (e.g. cryptocurrencies).

-Private financial transactions shall be defined as legal transactions which affect financial investments and which staff members conduct for their own account, or for the account of a third party, or based on a power of attorney, or via an account or a securities account of which they are among the beneficial owners (e.g. as part of a community of heirs or co-holders of a joint account).
+Private financial transactions shall be defined as legal transactions that affect financial investments and that staff members conduct for their own account, for the account of a third party, based on a power of attorney, or via an account or a securities account of which they are among the beneficial owners (e.g. as part of a community of heirs or co-holders of a joint account).